Ain’t technology wonderful?

 Poor Problem Resolution

-When problems arise, which cause system downtime or simply inefficient workflow, prompt response is necessary to keep focused on business objectives.
+When problems arise, which cause system downtime or simply inefficient workflow, a prompt response is necessary to keep focused on business objectives.
 Poor or slow problem resolution can arise for a variety of reasons.
 Help desk support can range from stellar to ‘don’t bother’.
 When a problem arises, is the root cause of the problem identified and a permanent fix applied?

 A proactive approach is best.
-With identification and monitoring of relevant performance metrics, many problems can be avoided before any serious issues arise.
+With the identification and monitoring of relevant performance metrics, many problems can be avoided before any serious issues arise.
 Are you receiving this level of support from your IT service provider?

 Redundant Data Entry

 There are many potential problems with redundant data entry, and the need for doing it has varied causes.
 When systems are not well integrated, you may be required to enter the same data manually in multiple storage locations.
-In addition to wasted time re-entering the data, the redundant and manual entry increases opportunity for inconsistency between the different data sets.
+In addition to wasted time re-entering the data, redundant and manual entry increases the opportunity for inconsistency between the different data sets.
 Ideally, the data entry systems would be integrated so that data is entered only one time into a single data repository for access by all of the software using the data.
 Secondarily, some level of control over data entry is necessary to ensure quality data entry.

 As discussed above, incompatible software can lead to redundant data entry, and ultimately to the dreaded ‘GIGO’ syndrome.
 In addition to the redundant data entry issue, incompatible software can lead to a significant loss in productivity.
-When different software outputs are not easily related to one another, conclusive evidence of correlated trends may not be clear, and can be easily misinterpreted.
+When different software outputs are not easily related to one another, conclusive evidence of correlated trends may not be clear and can be easily misinterpreted.